markwylde/code-style/pages/08-testing-philosophy.md

 :::danger
 **The Mock Trap**

-Unit tests with mocks everywhere don't test your actual code—they test that your mocks work.
+Unit tests with mocks everywhere don't test your actual code, they test that your mocks work.
 When your real database enforces constraints your mock ignores, guess which one your users encounter?
 :::

 You've seen this pattern a thousand times: